Bogdy007/Proiect-SDA/README.md

-Inventar Echipamente IT — Frontend + API
+Inventar Echipamente IT — Frontend + Backend + API

 A small internal web application for tracking IT equipment and peripherals.
 The project contains a static frontend (HTML/CSS/vanilla JS) and a Python Flask backend that exposes a REST-style API and generates printable PDF sheets for assets.